 John is a 1994 cum laude graduate of Rutgers University, where he was inducted into Phi Beta Kappa.
 He also holds a master’s degree in American history from the State University of New York at Stony Brook.
 John received his law degree cum laude from the Temple University Beasley School of Law in 1999, where he was a member of the Jessup Moot Court and Temple Law Review.
 He began his legal career by clerking for Justice Russell M. Nigro of the Supreme Court of Pennsylvania.

-John is admitted to practice before the United States Courts of Appeals for the Third, Fourth, Sixth, Seventh, Ninth and Eleventh Circuits, the United States District Courts for the District of Colorado, Eastern District of Michigan, Eastern District of Pennsylvania, and the District of New Jersey, as well as the state courts of Pennsylvania and New Jersey.
+John is admitted to practice before the United States Supreme Court, United States Courts of Appeals for the Third, Fourth, Sixth, Seventh, Ninth and Eleventh Circuits, the United States District Courts for the District of Colorado, Eastern District of Michigan, Eastern District of Pennsylvania, and the District of New Jersey, as well as the state courts of Pennsylvania and New Jersey.
 He has also successfully litigated cases on a pro hac vice basis throughout the country.